ottozastrow/indexAnyFrontend/standlet/docs/docs/market surveillance/Article 93 - Market surveillance activities.md

 that has been the subject of the inspection.
 Before adopting the final report, the competent authority shall give that economic operator the opportunity to submit comments.
-That final inspection report shall be entered in the electronic system provided for in Article&nbsp;100.</p>
+That final inspection report shall be entered in the electronic system provided for in [[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md).</p>
    <p class="norm">8.&nbsp;&nbsp;The Member&nbsp;States shall review and
  assess the functioning of their market surveillance activities.
 Such reviews and assessments shall be carried out at least every four years and the results thereof shall be communicated to the other Member&nbsp;States and the Commission.
-Each Member&nbsp;State shall make a summary of the results accessible to the public by means of the electronic system referred to in Article&nbsp;100.</p>
+Each Member&nbsp;State shall make a summary of the results accessible to the public by means of the electronic system referred to in [[[Article&nbsp;100](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md)](../market surveillanceArticle 100 - Electronic system on market surveillance.md).</p>
    <p class="norm">9.&nbsp;&nbsp;The competent authorities of the
 Member&nbsp;States shall coordinate their market surveillance activities, cooperate with each other and share with each other and with